Viktor286/js-types-kit/readme.md

 A set of semantic methods which intend to make work with javascript variable types faster and simpler.

-It's kind of a tricky topic about type detection in javascript and it still there is no consistent interface for that daily routine task.
+It's kind of a tricky topic about type detection in javascript and still there is no consistent interface for that daily routine task.
 (stackoverflow cases: [string](https://stackoverflow.com/a/9436948/4820094), [number](https://stackoverflow.com/a/8935649/4820094), [object](https://stackoverflow.com/a/8511332/4820094), [empty object](https://stackoverflow.com/a/32108184/4820094), [function](https://stackoverflow.com/a/7356528/4820094), [numeric](https://stackoverflow.com/questions/9716468/pure-javascript-a-function-like-jquerys-isnumeric), [float](https://stackoverflow.com/a/3886106/4820094), [bool](https://stackoverflow.com/a/28814615/4820094)).

 It's interesting situation about all that confusion because the interpreter definitely knows variable type when typeError executes.